 The clam was named “Ming” by journalists in homage to the Ming dynasty of China, which was still over a century away from its collapse when the clam was born.

-Considering Ming was probably born in 1499, that means this creature was on the planet at the same time as Christopher Columbus, Da Vinci, Henry VIII of England, Abraham Lincoln, Napoleon, George Washington, Queen Victoria, Marie Curie, Adolf Hitler, Gandhi, Martin Luther King Jr, John Lennon, Beyonce, Kendell Jenner, and Lil Xan.
+Considering Ming was probably born in 1499, that means this creature was on the planet at the same time as Christopher Columbus, Da Vinci, Henry VIII of England, Abraham Lincoln, Napoleon, George Washington, Queen Victoria, Marie Curie, Adolf Hitler, Gandhi, Martin Luther King Jr, John Lennon, Beyonce, and Kendell Jenner.

 "We've had emails accusing us of being clam murderers," Professor James Scourse, from Bangor University in Wales, told BBC News in 2013.